 012-1 Introduction (RFC 3647 Section 1)

-The NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) define the minimum requirements that must be met by Certification Authorities, the electronic Certificates issued by those Certification Authorities and End Entities that use those Certificates.
+The NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) and Accreditation Document define the minimum requirements for Certification Authorities, the electronic Certificates issued by those Certification Authorities and End Entities that use those Certificates.
 The Business Practice Standards are cross referenced with RFC 3647 for Internet X.509 Public Key Infrastructure Certificate Policy and Certification Practices Framework, but do not in themselves represent a CP and/or a Certification Practices Statement.

 012-1.1 Overview (RFC 3647 Section 1.1)

-The Business Practice Standards WEQ-012 call for the use of a PKI using X.509 v3 digital Certificates to provide for specific security services:
+The Business Practice Standards WEQ-012 require the use of a PKI using X.509 v3 digital Certificates to provide for the following specific security services:

 Confidentiality: The assurance to an entity that no one can read a particular piece of data except the receiver(s) explicitly intended.